 Fargo, ND (May)

 Mention Fargo to anyone who’s run it, and you’re likely to be greeted with wide-eyed enthusiasm and regaled with reasons why you have to run this race.
-So it’s no surprise Fargo received the most votes in our “Best Marathons in the U.S.” poll.
+So it’s no surprise this Midwestern gem shines well beyond its home state.
 The course, which starts and finishes inside the boisterous Fargodome, leads runners on a scenic tour of its host town plus seven miles of Minnesota, visiting three college campuses along the way.
 The event attracts first-timers and seasoned marathoners alike with its flat-as-it-gets elevation profile, cool May temperatures, Midwestern hospitality, and plenty of on-course support and entertainment.
 And did we mention it’s a favorite among Boston Qualifiers?
-Uff Da!
+Uff da!

 Cincinnati, OH (May)

 Runners go hog wild for the Flying Pig, one of the most revered races in the country.
-Now entering its third decade, Cincinnati’s hometown marathon earns rave reviews for embracing its namesake, with start corrals known as “pig pens”, volunteers affectionately referred to as “grunts,” and a “finish swine” where finishers collect pig-themed swag.
+Celebrating the city’s history of pork production, Cincinnati’s hometown marathon earns rave reviews for embracing its namesake, with start corrals known as “pig pens,” volunteers affectionately referred to as “grunts,” and a “finish swine” where finishers collect pig-themed swag.
 The scenic urban course (which briefly crosses into Kentucky) and unrivaled crowd support help distract from the “miles and miles of hills,” while Skyline Chili Challenges are a popular way for runners to bring home more bacon.
 In a state with no shortage of first-class running events, the Pig leaves other races pink with envy.

 Route 66 Marathon